 Spanish II reviews and builds upon the concepts presented in the introductory course.
 The student continues to develop mastery of Spanish grammar, to acquire vocabulary and to improve the form and content of active language skills.
 Readings appropriate to this level bring the student into contact with various aspects of Spanish and Spanish-American life and culture.
 Individual practice with an integrated cassette tape program supplements classroom activities.
-Texts: Ginsburg, Nassi, Heptner, Sternberg, Vista Hispanica and Workbook for Vista Hispanica; Da Silva, Panorama: Lecturas Primeras.
+Texts: Persona a Persona 2 and a reader.